-China's name for itself is Zhōngguó, which means 'Central State' or 'Middle Kingdom', reflecting its ancient self-image as the civilised centre (Huá) of the world, with wild tribes (Yí) at the edge.
+China's name for itself is Zhōngguó, which means 'Central State' or 'Middle Kingdom', reflecting its ancient self-image as the civilized center (Huá) of the world, with wild tribes (Yí) at the edge.
 That view is not unique to China.
-Vietnam, for example, at certain times also styled itself the 'central state' (Trung Quóc) – considering the Chinese in turn as the uncouth 'outsiders'.
+Vietnam, for example, at certain times also styled itself as the "central state" (Trung Quóc) – considering the Chinese in turn as the uncouth outsiders.

-It may be surprising to recall, but Europeans themselves once considered their own continent a relative backwater, viewing Jerusalem as the true centre of the world.
-That changed with the Age of Discovery, which placed Europe at the centre of an ever-expanding world.
-Maps reflected that world view, and largely continue to do so.
-That's why today's standard world map still has Europe at its centre – with China off towards the periphery on the map's right-hand side.
+It may be surprising to recall, but Europeans themselves once considered their own continent a relative backwater, viewing Jerusalem as the true center of the world.
+That changed with the Age of Discovery, which placed Europe at the center of an ever-expanding world.
+Maps reflected that worldview, and largely continue to do so.
+That's why today's standard world map still has Europe at its center – with China off toward the periphery on the map's right-hand side.

-That representation may not have taken off elsewhere, but it will be instantly recognisable to Chinese students, at it's the standard format for world maps in China's schools today.
+That representation may not have taken off elsewhere, but it will be instantly recognizable to Chinese students, as it's the standard format for world maps in China's schools today.